 Other multiplayer shooters don't have this problem.
 Counter-Strike, Battlefield, Call of Duty, they're all based on a match structure.
 They need a story as much as football does; the character you play is you, and your goal is to kill your friends.
 But PlanetSide 2 borrows an MMO structure, taking place in a persistent world, but offers the player little information within the game to contextualize that world.
 It exists bereft of meaning, which makes the experience somewhat discomfiting the moment you give it any distance.
 War in PlanetSide 2 is endless and senseless, and it fails to lend meaning to the spectacular carnage it engenders.

 Article continues after the video below

-As a citizen of the West, born and raised in the United States, non-stop war isn't exactly an unfamiliar premise to me.
-The War on Terror began just as I was becoming conscious of my political surroundings, and it shows no signs of ending.
-A lot of ink has been spilled – on Mother Jones, at Foreign Policy, at any left-leaning publication you can find – on the never-ending war that seems to be the default foreign policy of the modern United States.
-It's an agenda that bleeds into the entire West, implicating the US's allies as well, if the UK's cooperation in our Middle Eastern wars and constant sabre-rattling against ISIS is any indication.
+As a citizen of the West, born and raised in the United States, nonstop war isn't exactly an unfamiliar premise to me.
+The war on terror began just as I was becoming conscious of my political surroundings, and it shows no signs of ending.
+A lot of ink has been spilled—on Mother Jones, at Foreign Policy, at any left-leaning publication you can find—on the never-ending war that seems to be the default foreign policy of the modern United States.
+It's an agenda that bleeds into the entire West, implicating the US's allies as well, if the UK's cooperation in our Middle Eastern wars and constant saber-rattling against the Islamic State is any indication.
 This is an unprecedented kind of war, fought by small sections of standing armies in distant lands, almost completely separated from the regular lives of the citizenry, and being fought every day.
 It's been fought for years.